I’m a family-friendly cyborg who loves making stuff on the Internet and photographing miniature pop culture icons.

 In 2010 a neurosurgeon implanted a device called a “spinal cord stimulator” along my spine to relieve chronic migraines.
 The device sends electrical pulses into the nerves of my head to mask the pain.

 My photography has been featured many time on the front page of Flickr Explore.
 You can find my photos in print publications and on websites all over the world, including The New York Times, CBS News, TechCrunch, Lifehacker, Forbes, Fast Company, Wired, and The Guardian.
 They have also been spotted on album covers, clothing, marketing materials, even credit cards!
-And over 4,500 people follow my Flickr photostream, many of them clearly not my mother.
+And over 6,000 people follow my Flickr photostream, many of them clearly not my wife.

 Imagine if I took any of this seriously!